 Scholarcy offers a free trial and individual paid plans starting at $9.99/month.

 What does it do?
-SciSpace Copilot helps you search, summarize, and question large sets of research papers in one place.
+SciSpace helps you search, summarize, and question large sets of research papers in one place.

 Who is it for?
 Students and researchers who want a faster way to run full literature reviews.